2020 Harvest Report8/31/2020 11:52:10 PM

 As of the first day of harvest Aug 31, 2020

 Pandemics, wild fires, hurricanes, murder hornets and other global scale events have us all counting down to New Year’s.
-The year 2020 will live in infamy for many reason but not likely for the vintage in Napa Valley.
+The year 2020 will live in infamy for many reason but not likely for the vintage of this estate.

 Harvest began early this vintage, starting with Chardonnay block K coming in on August 31.
 In 2019 (a decidedly late vintage), the same parcel came in on September 17th.
 The heat wave the Bay Area, experienced mid August, helped accelerate ripening, however it’s not the only reason for an early vintage.